 What does the Bible say about sparrows?

 Sparrows or finches are short-beaked tiny birds ready to make noise, stay active, and prolific.
 The temple precincts gave protection to the sparrow in biblical times.
 Even though sparrows were inexpensive to purchase, the Lord was concerned about their welfare.
 Not a single sparrow fell to the ground without His awareness, and He valued people considerably more.
 Take a closer look at the biblical history of sparrows to find out how much you mean to God.
+Let’s dive into some inspirational and encouraging sparrow Bible verses.

 Christian quotes about sparrows